pulumi/docs/content/blog/year-in-review-2024/index.md

 Pulumi's vibrant community has been at the heart of everything we've accomplished:

-- **Global Pulumi User Groups (Meetups)**: With 20 groups across 9 countries, including new meetups in Chicago, Columbus, São Paulo, and Tel Aviv, our community continues to grow.
+- **Global [Pulumi User Groups](https://www.meetup.com/pro/pugs/) (PUGs)**: With 20 groups across 9 countries, including new meetups in [Chicago](https://www.meetup.com/chicago-pulumi-user-group/), [Columbus](https://www.meetup.com/columbus-pulumi-user-group), [São Paulo](https://www.meetup.com/sao-paulo-pulumi-user-group), and [Tel Aviv](https://www.meetup.com/tel-aviv-pulumi-user-group), our community continues to grow.
 These meetups collectively hosted over 6,396 members.
 - **PulumiUP 2024**: Over 8,000 registrants globally, with nearly 1,000 for the first-ever PulumiUP Europe.
-- **Workshops**: 72 workshops with 14,500+ registrations from engineers wanting to learn Pulumi.
+- **[Workshops](https://www.pulumi.com/resources/#upcoming)**: 72 workshops with 14,500+ registrations from engineers wanting to learn Pulumi.
 - **22,000 GitHub Stars**: A testament to our community's passion and dedication.

 ## Looking Ahead to 2025